1942 Rand McNally / Union Pacific Military Map of the United States

 American Railroads and World War II

 During World War I (1914 - 1918), American railroad lines were nationalized and placed under the management of the United States Railroad Administration.
-Following the Great War, scarcely two years after its establishment, this system was unwound, but in its brief existence, the U.S.R.A. oversaw important investments in rail infrastructure, standardization measures, and regulatory changes.
-However, the interwar period was difficult for the railroads, especially passenger rail, as competition from automobiles and aviation along with the Great Depression hurt ridership.
+This system was unwound after the Great War, scarcely two years after its establishment.
+Still, in its brief existence, the U.S.R.A. oversaw important investments in rail infrastructure, standardization measures, and regulatory changes.
+However, the interwar period was difficult for the railroads, especially passenger rail, as competition from automobiles and aviation, along with the Great Depression, hurt ridership.
 Still, the continued oversight and standardization of the rail network (by the Interstate Commerce Commission) proved to be a boon during World War II (1939 - 1945), obviating the need for another wartime nationalization while allowing for the smooth interaction of various private railroads to support the war effort.

 Publication History and Census

-This map was prepared by Rand McNally and Company and issued by the Union Pacific Railroad in 1942, with the copyright noting C. J. Collins (the company's General Passenger Traffic Manager, who is credited in several of their other maps and publications of the era).
+This map was prepared by Rand McNally and Company and issued by the Union Pacific Railroad in 1942.
+The copyright names C. J. Collins, the company's General Passenger Traffic Manager, also credited in several other contemporanous maps and publications.
 Union Pacific had issued several editions of its 'Geographically Correct Map of the United States' prepared by Rand McNally in the 1920s and 1930s.
 The present example is a significantly modified wartime edition, touting the Union Pacific network as 'The Strategic Middle Route.'

 The present edition is listed in the OCLC among the holdings of the University of California Santa Cruz, the University of Kansas, Missouri State University, and the University of Michigan.